cheef/string-urlize/README.markdown

 Extends ruby ```String``` class with ```urlize``` method which converts string to friendly url.
 It removes all characters that couldn't be used in url and replaces spaces/underscores with dashes.
+In addition it transliterate string using I18n library.

 ## Installation